ibm-cloud-docs/dr-automation-powervs/manage-external-orch.md

 # Managing external orchestrator
 {: #manage-exter}

-When you add virtual servers, you are redirected to the external orchestrator interface ({{site.data.keyword.DR_full}}).
+When you add virtual servers, you are redirected to the external orchestrator {{site.data.keyword.DR_full}}.
 This interface guides you through the necessary steps to configure and include virtual servers in your disaster recovery setup.
 {:shortdesc: .shortdesc}

 ## Steps to access the external orchestrator